CSC207-UofT/course-project-group-047-1/phase2/design_document.md

 history.

+**Changes in phase 2:**

+1. The first thing we did is to fix the clean architecture violation by controllers using dependency inversion.
+2. We extracted String output parts in controllers into presenters.
+3. Implemented iterator patterns in presenters with while loop.
+4. Added more functionalities like check order history, change username and pin, color setting(accessibility), payment and balance system.
+5. Added more tolerance for errors, for example if the user put a string into where they suppose to put an integer then the program won't crash but a warning will be sent to user.
+6. Fixed some bugs in phase 1 like if a user put the wrong item id then he/she will enter a infinite loop.
+7. Added more business policies such as username cannot be empty, cannot add negative balance, cannot shop with negative balance.
+8. Make the UI more interactive, for example user can go back from shopping menu to main menu, in phase 1 they can only exit.

 **Design Decisions:**

+In phase 1 we moved some classes to different layers to better adhere to the Clean Architecture, we also deleted a few classes and functionality(specifically the delivery function) to narrow down our project scope.

-In phase 2 We renamed some of our classes to better fit their functions.
+In phase 2 we renamed some of our classes to better fit their functions.
 We also extracted some parts of the controller classes into gateways and presenters, because we used to have controllers doing String output and manipulation, and file reading and writing, which does not adhere to single responsibility principle and clean architecture.
 We also changed our text file location.
 They used to be under the "java" folder, but since they don't have java codes, so we